 Bathroom remodeling costs vary widely, but it is always expensive.
 A simple makeover of the surfaces and accessories can easily cost several thousand dollars, while a typical mid-level remodel with full fixture replacement ranges from $15,000 to $18,000.
 Extensive renovations can run to $30,000 and up.

-Even though most bathrooms are small, the high cost comes from the intensive amount of sub-contracting you may have to do (i.e., plumbers and electricians) and the expensive elements involved (fixtures, cabinetry, etc.).
-Of the many financial tools for funding a bathroom renovation, perhaps the most common is a home equity loan.
-While looking at financing, you may wish to also think about ways to save on your bathroom remodeling costs.
+Even though most bathrooms are small, the high cost comes from the intensive amount of sub-contracting you may have to do (plumbers and electricians) and the expensive elements involved (fixtures, cabinetry, etc.).

 Remodel Bathroom Yourself or Hire a Contractor?

-At this point, you need to take a good hard look at the project and decide whether you want to do it yourself or hire a pro.
-Safe to say, if you are motivated and are merely performing surface alterations, you should be able to remodel the bathroom yourself.
-Not all tasks are created equal.
+Yet not all tasks are the same.
 Installing a new toilet is simple; building a new tiled shower should be left to the pros.
-Assess which projects to do yourself and which to leave to the professionals, and remember that hiring a professional to complete quality work is an investment in your future bathroom.
+Assess which projects to do yourself and which to leave to the professionals.
+Remember that hiring a professional to complete quality work is an investment in your future bathroom.

-If you decide to hire a contractor, one of the first things you'll want to do is make sure the contractor is properly licensed.
-Licensure is not a mark of quality workmanship, though.
-It just means that the license holder has fulfilled the basic minimum requirements of the licensing agency.
+If you decide to hire a contractor, make sure the contractor is properly licensed.
 You'll also want to be aware of permit requirements for electrical, plumbing, and general construction work.
 It's a good idea to apply for permits early to avoid delays.